stefonarch/lxqt-labwc-session/README.md

 # lxqt-labwc-session

-Files for a LXQt wayland session using the labwc compositor.
-Settings for waybar's wlr/taskbar and [yatbfw]() panel are also provided.
-Does not interfere with existing X11 LXQt sessions.
+Files for an experimental LXQt wayland session using the labwc compositor.
+Settings for waybar's wlr/taskbar or [yatbfw](https://github.com/selairi/yatbfw) panel are also provided. *Should* not interfere with existing X11 LXQt sessions.

 Use your display manager to start the session. `startlxqtlabwc` from tty should work too.